U.S. flag

 Surveillance

 There are no published guidelines for surveillance for individuals with POT1-TPD.
-Decisions regarding individual surveillance protocols should be based on the emerging phenotypic spectrum of POT1-TPD, as well as on the affected individual’s personal and family history.
+Decisions regarding individual surveillance protocols should be based on the emerging phenotypic spectrum of POT1-TPD, as well as the affected individual's personal and family history.
 In addition, individuals should be educated regarding general signs and symptoms of malignant diseases and advised to seek medical attention with any concerning findings.
-Due to the similarity to Li-Fraumeni syndrome (LFS) and Li-Fraumeni-like syndrome, it seems appropriate to employ screening similar to that used in LFS.
+Due to the similarity to Li-Fraumeni syndrome (LFS) and Li-Fraumeni-like syndrome with tumors in multiple organ systems in certain families, it seems appropriate to employ screening similar to that used in LFS.

 Table 4.